carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### ElastiCache

-- KeyWords: In-memory Cache
+- KeyWords: In-memory Cache, Gaming

 ![AWS ElasticCache](https://d1.awsstatic.com/elasticache/EC_Use_Cases/product-page-diagram_ElastiCache_how-it-works.ec509f8b878f549b7fb8a49669bf2547878303f6.png)

 - It is SaaS for **in-memory caching** supporting flexible, real-time use cases.
-- Uses Cases:
-  - Improves the performance of web applications, as it allows you to retrieve data fast from memory with high throughput and low latency.
-Use as distributed cache with sub millisecond performance.
-  - primary data store for use cases that don't require durability like session stores, gaming leaderboards, streaming, and analytics
-- There are two types of in-memory caching engines:
+In-memory key/value store, not persistent in the traditional sense.
+- Fully managed implementations of two popular in-memory data stores – Redis and Memcached.
   - Memcached — designed for simplicity, so used with you need the simplest model possible.
   - Redis — works for a wide range of use cases and have multi AZ.
 You can also complete backups/restores of redis.
     - Use password/token to access data using Redis Auth.
     - HIPAA Compliant.
-- Services capable of caching
-  - CloudFront
-  - API Gateway
-  - ElasticCache
+- Uses Cases:
-  - Dynamo DB Accelerator
-- Caching is a balancing act between up-to-date accurate information and latency.
-- The further up you cache in your architecture the better e.g. at CloudFront level instead of waiting to DB level.
+  - Improves Performance of Applications and Database.
+It allows you to retrieve data fast from memory with high throughput and low latency.
+Use as distributed cache with sub millisecond performance.
+  - Primary data store for use cases that don't require durability like session stores, gaming leaderboards, streaming, and analytics
+  - Best for scenarios where the DB load is based on Online Analytics Processing (OLAP) transactions.

 **Exam tip** : the key use cases for ElastiCache are offloading reads from a database and storing the results of computations and session state.
 Also, remember that ElastiCache is an in-memory database and it’s a managed service (so you can’t run it on EC2).